List of American Pie characters: Nadia

 Nadia is a Czech exchange student in American Pie to whom Jim attempted to lose his virginity.
-Stifler persuades Jim to set up a webcam in his room so that they can all watch Jim with Nadia.
+At one of Stifler's house parties, Jim goes over to talk to Nadia after she looks over at him from across the room, but he awkwardly laughs and walks away.
+At school one day, Nadia stops Jim in the hallway after history class and asks if she can come over to his house to study.
+She also asks if she can change, since she has ballet practice.
+Stifler persuades Jim to set up a webcam in his room so that they can all watch Nadia get naked.
 The plan at first seems to suffer a hiccup, however, when Nadia discovers Jim's pornography collection and sits half-naked on his bed to read it, but this makes her stay.
-Jim is persuaded to return to his room, where he joins Nadia, unaware that he accidentally sent the weblink to the entire school directory.
+Jim is persuaded to return to his room in order to seduce Nadia, where he joins Nadia, unaware that he accidentally sent the weblink to the entire school directory.
 Nadia (thanks to her fetish for geeks) tells Jim to strip slowly for her after he sees her naked.
 When he does so, this manages to turn her on, giving Jim the chance to be deflowered.
 As Nadia is preparing to have sex with him, he prematurely ejaculates not once but twice, humiliating himself live in front of the entire school.
-Shortly afterwards, Nadia is forced to leave school and go back home after her exchange family sees the video, leaving Jim completely dateless for prom, and the likelihood of him losing his virginity before the end of high school is gone.
+Shortly afterwards, Nadia is forced to leave school and go back home after her exchange family sees the video, leaving Jim completely dateless for prom.
+In the ending scene, Jim joins a webcam call with Nadia and starts dancing and stripping, much to Nadia's joy.